AlexManax/MS3-Coding-Challenge/README.md

 update 06/28

-added check for input parameters
-slight methods refactoring
-removed not necessary functionality in connect method added check for established connection in insert method
+added check for input parameters. slight methods refactoring. removed not necessary functionality in connect method. added check for established connection in insert method.